mysatnav.ie accepts Visa, Mastercard & Laser payment cards

 This process can take between 4-6 weeks from the time we receive the goods and confirm the fault, sending of the goods to the manufacturer for repair/replacement, the goods being returned to mysatnav.ie and finally the goods being sent back to the customer.

 We are more than happy to organise the repair of goods on behalf of customers, however when the returned item is under warranty more often than not we are simply acting as the 'postman' and you are more likely to have your problem resolved much more quickly if you contact the manufacturer directly.
-We have found that Garmin, even though based in the UK, is very responsive to customers.
+We have found both Garmin and TomTom very responsive to customers.

 16. Do you repair GPS systens?